NPaudel/message.sh/README.md

 The execution of this script can be scheduled to run at a specific time by using `cron` or `at`.
 Useful when you don't want to wake up to wish your friend on their birthday.

 ### insta.sh
 Instagram does not open a specific chat from a url, so you need to open the chat first in order to send a message.
 Use `insta.sh` for this purpose.
+The script needs to be tweaked depending on certain conditions (check the comments in the script) and I don't recommend using it.